SIRAHFF/documentation/docs/source/GROMACS/Tutorial-6.rst

 .. note::

-	We strongly advise you to read and complete :ref:`Tutorial 3 <Tutorial 3>` and :ref:`Tutorial 5 <Tutorial 5>` before starting.
+	We strongly advise you to read and complete :ref:`Tutorial 3 <Tutorial 3 G>` and :ref:`Tutorial 5 <Tutorial 5 G>` before starting.

 .. important::

     Check the :ref:`Setting up SIRAH <download gromacs>` section for download and set up details before starting this tutorial.
-    Since this is **Tutorial 6**, remember to replace ``X.X`` and the files corresponding to this tutorial can be found in: ``sirah.ff/tutorial/6/``
+    Since this is **Tutorial 6**, remember to replace ``X.X``, the files corresponding to this tutorial can be found in: ``sirah.ff/tutorial/6/``

 6.1.
 Build CG representations
 ______________________________

 .. caution::

   The mapping to CG requires the correct protonation state of each residue at a given pH.
 We recommend using the `CHARMM-GUI server <https://www.charmm-gui.org/>`_ and use the **PDB Reader & Manipulator** to prepare your system.
 An account is required to access any of the CHARMM-GUI Input Generator modules, and it can take up to 24 hours to obtain one.

+  Other option is the `PDB2PQR server <https://server.poissonboltzmann.org/pdb2pqr>`_ and choosing the output naming scheme of AMBER for best compatibility.
+This server was utilized to generate the *PQR* file featured in this tutorial.
+Be aware that modified residues lacking parameters such as: MSE (seleno MET), TPO (phosphorylated THY), SEP (phosphorylated SER) or others are deleted from the PQR file by the server.
+In that case, mutate the residues to their unmodified form before submitting the structure to the server.

-	See :ref:`Tutorial 3 <Tutorial 3>` for cautions while preparing and mapping atomistic proteins to SIRAH.
+  See :ref:`Tutorial 3 <Tutorial 3 G>` for cautions while preparing and mapping atomistic proteins to SIRAH.

 Map the atomistic structure of protein `2KYV <https://www.rcsb.org/structure/2KYV>`__ to its CG representation: